logoassistant-ui

 The API object is stable and doesn't cause re-renders.
 Use it for:

-• Triggering actions in event handlers
+• Triggering actions in event handlers and callbacks

-• Reading current state values imperatively
+• Reading current state imperatively when you don't need subscriptions

 • Accessing nested scopes programmatically